 - water-based moisturisers should be used in a healthcare environment

-- oil-based moisturisers are not suitable as they can sometimes destroy protective properties of latex gloves and polyisoprene gloves.
+- oil-based moisturisers are not suitable as they can sometimes destroy the protective properties of latex gloves and polyisoprene gloves.

 Hand Cleansers for Healthcare Workers

-- reduce the need to use traditional hand washing technique (therefore reduce contact with water, soaps and paper towel-common causes of irritant contact dermatitis)
+- reduce the need to use the traditional hand washing technique (therefore reduce contact with water, soaps and paper towel-common causes of irritant contact dermatitis)